On Complexity of 1-Center in Various Metrics: Introduction

 Moreover, by assuming a stronger complexity theoretic assumption we can strengthen this lower bound in the case when $d=\poly(n)$ for the Edit metric.
 For the sake of presentation, we state our result below when $d=n$.

-\begin{restatable}{theorem}{stronglower}(see Theorem~\ref{thm:Edit}) Assuming Quantified SETH, no algorithm running in time $n^{3.99}$ can given as input a set of $n$ strings of length $d$ each, solve the discrete 1-center problem in Edit metric. \end{restatable}
+\begin{restatable}{theorem}{stronglower}(see Theorem~\ref{thm:Edit}) Assuming Quantified SETH, no algorithm running in time $n^{4-o(1)}$ can given as input a set of $n$ strings of length $d:=n$ each, solve the discrete 1-center problem in Edit metric. \end{restatable}

+It's worth emphasizing that the above lower bound for the edit metric is a rare quartic lower bound in fine-grained complexity.
+It’s true that, conceptually, it’s not unexpected because there’s a quadratic hardness from the 1-center problem and a quadratic hardness from edit distance, so we would expect the combined problem to be quartic.
+But we find it noteworthy that this actually works on the technical level because complexity theory is full of notorious examples where such “semi-stitching techniques” completely fail (for example KRW games \cite{KRW91}).

-Note that we cannot expect such lower bounds for 1-center problem in $\ell_p$-metrics when $d=n$, as one can compute all pairwise distances within a point-set in subcubic time using fast matrix multiplication.
+Note that we cannot expect such lower bounds for the 1-center problem in $\ell_p$-metrics when $d=n$, as one can compute all pairwise distances within a point-set in subcubic time using fast matrix multiplication.

-Next, we complement the lower bounds by the following subcubic approximation scheme for 1-center in Ulam metric.
+Next, we complement the lower bounds by the following subcubic approximation scheme for the 1-center in the Ulam metric.

-\begin{restatable}{theorem}{upperl} There exists a $1+\epsilon$ approximation algorithm for 1-center under Ulam metric that runs in time $\tilde O_{\epsilon}(nd + n^2\sqrt{d})$. \end{restatable} It is worth emphasizing here that for the (discrete) 1-center problem in any metric space, an arbitrary point in the input is a 2-approximate solution.
+\begin{restatable}{theorem}{upperl} There exists a $1+\epsilon$ approximation algorithm for the 1-center under Ulam metric that runs in time $\tilde O_{\epsilon}(nd + n^2\sqrt{d})$. \end{restatable} It is worth emphasizing here that for the (discrete) 1-center problem in any metric space, an arbitrary point in the input is a 2-approximate solution.
 Also note that exact $1$-center in Ulam metric can be solved in $O(n^2d)$ time.
-It remains an open problem to show a conditional lower bound of $n^{2.99}$ for computing 1-center in Ulam metric for $n$ strings each of length $n$.
+It remains an open problem to show a conditional lower bound of $n^{3-o(1)}$ for computing the 1-center in the Ulam metric for $n$ strings each of length $n$.

 Finally, we strengthen some of the lower bounds above, but against a weaker class of algorithms, specifically, against algorithms which list all requisite solutions.
-Using the ideas in \cite{W18,C20}, assuming \HSC, we rule out subquadratic algorithms that can list all optimal solutions to 1-center problem in the Euclidean metric even for very low $d=o(\log{n})$ dimensions. \begin{theorem}[see Theorem~\ref{thm:euclidean} for formal statement] Assuming \HSC, there is no $n^{1.99}$-time algorithm listing all optimal solutions to 1-center problem in $7^{\logstar n}$ dimensions in the Euclidean metric. \end{theorem}
+Using the ideas in \cite{W18,C20}, assuming \HSC, we rule out subquadratic algorithms that can list all optimal solutions to the 1-center problem in the Euclidean metric even for very low $d=o(\log{n})$ dimensions.
+At a high level, this result contrasts with both $\ell_1$ and $\ell_\infty$ metrics where the 1-center in $o(\log{n})$ dimensions can be solved in $n^{1+o(1)}$ time.

+\begin{theorem}[see Theorem~\ref{thm:euclidean} for formal statement] Assuming \HSC, there is no $n^{2-o(1)}$-time algorithm listing all optimal solutions to the 1-center problem in $7^{\logstar n}$ dimensions in the Euclidean metric. \end{theorem}